-The SMP, as currently proposed, provides for review of proposed development within shoreline areas and requires addressing possible impacts to types of places described above.
+The Comprehesive and Periodic SMP update, as currently proposed, provides for review of proposed development within shoreline areas and requires addressing possible impacts to types of places described above.

-Proposed measures to protect such resources or to avoid or reduce impacts are: The shoreline review process and development regulations include provisions to consider and address possible impacts to such areas and include avoidance and mitigation.
+Proposed measures to protect such resources or to avoid or reduce impacts are:

+The SMP review process and development regulations include provisions to consider and address possible impacts to such resources and include avoidance and mitigation.
+The proposed SMP establishes a standard of no net loss of shoreline ecological functions, reviewed by the Department of Ecology during and after local adoption of the SMP.

 5. How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?

 The updated SMP will affect land and shoreline use, by design.
-As currently written, the SMP would not allow or encourage shoreline uses that are incompatible with existing plans.
+As curently proposed, the new SMP would not allow or encourage shoreline uses that are incompatible with existing plans.